-Brian Hilker, PhD, Program Coordinator Fugitte Science Center, Room 313 (270) 384-7347 hilkerb@lindsey.edu
+Kalvin Gregory, PhD, Program Coordinator Fugitte Science Center, Room 330 (270) 384-7462 gregoryk@lindsey.edu

 The mission of the Chemistry minor is to enhance the foundation of chemical knowledge of students pursuing biochemical or health-related professions.

 Some courses taken for the minor may simultaneously fulfill general education requirements.
 Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program.